 The pace of change means that every aspect of a business needs modernization sooner or later, and your diversity, equity, and inclusion strategies are no exception.
-In this article, Nic Girvan, Learning Director at PDT Global (an Affirmity inclusion training partner and part of our sibling company, GP Strategies) helps you weed out obsolete training methods, content, and beliefs that could be harming rather than helping your efforts.
+In this article, Nic Girvan, Global Director of Learning and Delivery at GP Strategies (an Affirmity inclusion training partner) helps you weed out obsolete training methods, content, and beliefs that could be harming rather than helping your efforts.

 It takes significant effort to ensure that corporate training of all forms remains relevant.
 In the context of DE&I training, the evolving needs and concerns of your workforce are poorly served by sterile slides, outdated definitions, and clichéd diagrams (like an iceberg infographic!).
 Letting go of yesterday’s learning templates and fully redefining your approach may be key to engaging your people in the days and years ahead.
 Here are five of the best ways to start on the right path: